 Technical Analysis – Ascending and Descending Triangles

 Triangles are the most common way for a market to consolidate.
-Corrections or consolidations are the way markets spend most of the time, and this makes triangles important patterns.
+Corrections or consolidations are the way markets spend most of their time, and this makes triangles important patterns.
 A triangle can either contract or expand, but expanding triangles should be considered as rare patterns.
-An expanding triangle (implies the waves that follow the first one are bigger than the previous wave) is difficult to be found not only on the Forex market but in any market.
-Therefore, the focus should stay on contracting triangles, and these can be either ascending or descending, limiting or non-limiting, and the list can go on.
-No matter the purpose, though, a triangle is a powerful technical analysis pattern.
+An expanding triangle (implying that the waves that follow the first one are each bigger than the previous wave) is difficult to find, not only on the Forex market but in any market.
+The focus should therefore stay on contracting triangles, and these can be either ascending or descending, limiting or non-limiting, and the list can go on.
+No matter what the purpose, though, a triangle is a powerful pattern in technical analysis.

 Ascending or descending triangles are continuation patterns.
-This means that the market will resume the previous trend prior to the triangular formation.
-In plain English, the market is just consuming time to break levels as an imminent break is coming.
-Depending on the time frame a triangle is forming, this may take time, but the overall principle is the same.
-Before describing the ascending and descending triangles, it is important to mark the conditions that make a triangle:
+This means that the market will resume the trend prior to the triangular formation.
+In plain English, the market is just consuming time to break levels, as an imminent break is coming.
+Depending on the timeframe a triangle is forming on, this may take time, but the overall principle is the same.
+Before describing ascending and descending triangles, it is important to mark the conditions that make a triangle:

 - They are three-wave structures.
 This means that all the legs of a triangle are corrective in nature.

 - They have five segments.
-A triangle has no more, no less than five segments/legs/waves.
+A triangle has no more and no less than five segments/legs/waves.
 All of them, as mentioned above, are corrective.

-- According to Elliott Waves theory, they are labeled with letters.
-This is an important feature as the Elliott Waves allows us to correctly draw the triangle’s trend lines.
+- According to Elliott Waves theory, they are labelled with letters.
+This is an important feature, as Elliott Waves allows us to correctly draw the triangle’s trend lines.

 - They travel between two trend lines.
 These are the a–c and b–d trend lines.

-The triangle above formed on the USDJPY pair in the middle of an impressive trend.
-The pair jumped from below 80 to the 100 level as the Bank of Japan embarked a few years ago, in an aggressive quantitative easing program.
-Under such a program, the central bank is buying its own government bonds.
+The triangle above formed on the USD/JPY pair in the middle of an impressive trend.
+The pair jumped from below 80 to the 100 level as the Bank of Japan embarked, a few years ago, on an aggressive quantitative easing programme.
+Under such a programme, the central bank buys its own government bonds.
 The idea behind this unconventional tool is to ease the monetary policy to bring back inflation.
 A specific inflation level is desired and needed for an expanding economy.
 In this case, the side effect of such a monetary policy tool is an aggressive currency weakening.
-It happened in the United States as well, as the Federal Reserve ran four different quantitative easing programs.
-Thus, the U.S. dollar suffered accordingly.
-Coming back to the USDJPY pair, before reaching the all-important 100 level, a psychological one, the market dipped.
-The dip was a significant one, meant to scare bulls, as the pair traveled more than five hundred pips to the downside.
-However, it turned out it was only the first leg of an ascending triangle.
-The market was simply looking to consume more time before breaking above the 100 level.
-Eventually, after almost two hundred 4h candles, the level was broken and the bullish trend resumed.
-The moment the b-d trend line was broken, the triangle completed.
+It happened in the United States as well, as the Federal Reserve ran four different quantitative easing programmes, and thus the US dollar suffered accordingly.
+Coming back to the USD/JPY pair, before reaching the all-important 100 level, a psychological one, the market dipped.
+The dip was a significant one, meant to scare bulls, as the pair travelled more than 500 pips to the downside.
+However, it turned out that it was only the first leg of an ascending triangle; the market was simply looking to consume more time before breaking above the 100 level.
+Eventually, after almost 200 4-hour candles, the level was broken and the bullish trend resumed.
+The moment the b–d trend line was broken, the triangle completed.

-Descending triangles are similar, with the only difference being that the outcome is a bearish, not a bullish one.
-I’ll give you the EURUSD daily chart as an example here as the pair formed a beautiful descending triangle on its way down from 1.40 to the 1.04 area.
+Descending triangles are similar, the only difference being that the outcome is a bearish rather than a bullish one.
+I’ll give you the EUR/USD daily chart as an example here, as the pair formed a beautiful descending triangle on its way down from 1.40 to the 1.04 area.
 Can you spot a triangle in the chart below?
-Remember to look for continuation patterns, in this case, for bearish continuation patterns.
+Remember to look for continuation patterns; in this case, for bearish continuation patterns.

-Keep in mind that in real trading charts, patterns are not like in trading books or courses.
-The market takes various shapes and thus triangles are not always horizontal.
+Keep in mind that in real trading charts, patterns are not like the ones in trading books or courses.
+The market takes various shapes, and thus triangles are not always horizontal.

 Recommended Further Readings